jfbrou/Dignity/README.md

 #### 3. Bureau of Justice Statistics' Annual Survey of Jails (ASJ) [3]

-- Annual data files (`"year".tsv` or `"year".dta`) from 1985 to 2022 are available [here](https://www.icpsr.umich.edu/web/NACJD/series/7).
+- Annual data files (in `.tsv` or `.dta` format) from 1985 to 2022 are available [here](https://www.icpsr.umich.edu/web/NACJD/series/7).
 - Copies are provided in `Data/Raw/ASJ`.
-- To download:
+- To download directly:
   1. **Create/Log into an ICPSR Account**:
      Visit [ICPSR](https://login.icpsr.umich.edu) to sign in or register.
   2. **Download the Data**:
-     Access [this page](https://www.icpsr.umich.edu/web/NACJD/series/7), select the relevant survey year, and select the "Delimited" format under "Download".
+     Access [this page](https://www.icpsr.umich.edu/web/NACJD/series/7), select the relevant survey years, and select the "Delimited" format under "Download".

 #### 4. CDC/NCHS Mortality and Life Tables Data [4], [5], [6]

 - For 1984–2017, life table data are from PDF files available [here](https://www.cdc.gov/nchs/products/life_tables.htm).
-A cleaned `.csv` file (`lifetables.csv`) created by the authors is provided in `Data/Raw/CDC/`.
+A cleaned `.csv` file (`lifetables.csv`) created by the authors is provided in `Data/Raw/CDC`.
 - For 2018–2020, data come from [CDC WONDER](https://wonder.cdc.gov/mcd-icd10.html).
    - A copy is provided in `Data/Raw/CDC`.
 - For 2021–2022, data come from [CDC WONDER](https://wonder.cdc.gov/mcd-icd10-expanded.html).